enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 search to more efficiently filter data that exists within a specified time range.
 I had also made some allusions to other properties of time series that could, in the right context, be more efficient than the solution we outlined.
-We will talk about these other properties and shine some light on them in a few different contexts.
+We will talk about these other properties and shine some light on them from a few different angles.
 Let's dive in! :diving_mask:

 ## :headphones: Musical Inspiration :musical_note: